WildlifeDatasets/wildlife-tools/configs/README.md

 - **Default**: `"../work_dir/training_runs/"`
 - **Description**: The training runs root directory, this is were your `deployed checkpoints` and your `confusion matrix` will be saved.

+## Crop confidence filter (optional)

+- **`detector_checkpoint`**: Path to your PrecisionTrack's checkpoint.
+This option is optionnal, meaning you can leave a `null` value to disable it.
+If enable, the dataset creation pipeline will be able to access a confidence level for each crop of your dataset.
+Knowing the confidence level of your crop will then enable the testing pipeline to calculate a F1 score specifically for confident crops (confidence > 0.75).

 ## Training Parameters

 ### `batch_size`